Yui-H8/Datacamp/AI_Introduction to AI for Work.md

 For spam detection: If it predicted "not spam" but the email was actually spam, it calculates the difference.
 For Netflix: If it predicted you'd rate a show 2 stars but you actually rated it 5 stars, it measures that gap.
 This difference is called the error.

+**More examples generally lead to better learning.**
+With more examples, the AI system can:
+* Recognize more diverse patterns (like different types of spam or varied user preferences)
+* Handle edge cases better (unusual situations it might not have seen with fewer examples)
+* Make more accurate predictions overall
+That's why systems like spam detection and Netflix are trained on millions of examples—it helps them learn robust patterns that work across many different situations.